ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-That code isn’t even reusable because it can only handle one reply address in the envelope, and it already does some wrapping around the ZeroMQ API.
-If we used the libzmq simple message API this is what we’d have to write:
+That code isn't even reusable because it can only handle one reply address in the envelope, and it already does some wrapping around the ZeroMQ API.
+If we used the libzmq simple message API this is what we'd have to write:

 ```c++
 while (true) {